dennisgan/dapaas.github.io/faq.md

 * Data upload: You can upload CSV files of up to 10MB each, and RDF files of up to 100MB each;
 * Datapages: You can have up to 10 RDF datapages;
-* Persistent storage: You can host up to 2 GB of CSV data, and 1M triples for RDF data.
+* Persistent storage: You can host up to 2 GB of CSV data, and 1 Million RDF triples for RDF data.

 If you find DataGraft useful and you are interested to use it beyond its current limitations please [get in touch with us](https://datagraft.net/contact/).
-As the development will progress these limitations may be relaxed for all accounts.
+As the development progresses these limitations may be relaxed for all accounts.

 #### What is a datapage?